Spinach and Pistachio Hummus Recipe

 Absolutely!
 The mild flavors and creamy texture make it a hit with kids.
 You can omit the garlic if they’re sensitive to it.

-Yes, you can, this can be done by adding more or less spinach leaves, more leaves make a deeper green color.
+Yes, you can.
+This can be done by adding more or fewer spinach leaves, more leaves make a deeper green color.

 Pistachios are a product that must be harvested by hand.
 This requires a labor-intensive work process and can increase costs.